doug-101/TreeTag/README.md

 The data items are generally configured to contain several fields.
 Different types of fields are available, including text, numbers, dates, times and predefined choices.
-The output format of each field can be defined for group item headings, for data item titles and for data item output.
+The output format of each field can be defined for group headings, for data item titles and for data item output.

 The user configures the base portion of the tree, defining rules that will group the data items into desired categories.
-The same items can appear in multiple locations, with different sections of the tree structure using different fields for grouping or sorting.
+The same items can appear in multiple locations, with sections of the tree structure using different fields for grouping or sorting.
 For example, data items can be arranged by date in one section, by a name field sorted alphabetically in another, and by some other category field in another.
+This allows the differently organized portions of the tree to act almost like predefined searches.

+# Features

+* Stores almost any type of information, including plain text, formatted text, numbers, dates, times, booleans, URLs, etc.
+* Nodes can have several fields that form a mini-database.
+* The user-defined tree structure automatically keeps things organized.
+* The same nodes can appear in multiple locations.
+* Users can drill down into various sections of the tree to find nodes using different criteria.
+* Pressing on a leaf node in the tree expands it to show its full output.
+* A long or double press on a node in the tree opens a detail view showing the full output of the node and any children.
+* Creating a new leaf node when the detail view shows a grouping node will pre-populate fields to match the group.
+* A keyword search will list all matching nodes from an active group or from the entire tree.
+* Undo operations are stored in the files, so operations from a previous session can be undone.
+* Files can be imported and exported to or from TreeLine.
+* TreeTag can interface with a Kinto storage server to store and retrieve files from the cloud.

 # System Requirements